We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How long does it take EyeBuyDirect glasses to ship?

-After ordering, the company states your glasses can take 7 to 14 business days to arrive with standard shipping.
+After ordering, the company states that your glasses can take 7 to 14 business days to arrive with standard shipping.
 In some cases, your frames may be ready much sooner.
-Orders over $99 ship for free.
+Orders over $119 ship for free.

 EyeBuyDirect is experiencing some delays as their supply chain copes with storms and pandemic-related challenges.